 Conclusion

-By understanding SQL's basic concepts and syntax, you can begin to harness the power of databases in data science.
+By understanding SQL's basic concepts and syntax, you can begin to work with databases in data science.
 As you progress, these foundational skills will enable you to perform more complex queries, analyze large datasets, and ultimately, extract meaningful insights that drive decision-making.
 Remember, mastery of SQL is not about memorizing commands but understanding how to use them to answer the questions that your data holds.

 © 2025 ApX Machine Learning